 Shaped by retreating glaciers thousands of years ago, these pretty lakes are lined with Acadian forest and studded with boulders, lilypads and islands of varying size.
 Small yet carefully composed campsites nestle into the trees, cleverly located as not to overlook any others.
 This is a paddler’s haven!

-This post contains affiliate links – if you purchase an item through these links, I receive a small percentage of the sale at no extra cost to you.
-I always recommend products I either use or would use.
+This post contains affiliate links – if you purchase an item through these links, I may receive a small percentage of the sale at no extra cost to you.

 Discovering Kejimkujik National Park, Nova Scotia